-- A clear breakdown of climate zones and their unique demands
+- A detailed overview of climate zones and their specific challenges.

-- The must‑have apparel features for each environment
+- Essential apparel features for each type of environment.

-- Practical layering strategies and gear kit checklists
+- Practical layering strategies along with gear kit checklists.

-- Real‑world case studies showcasing gear in action
+- Real-life case studies demonstrating gear performance in various conditions.

-Different fisheries bring different weather extremes.
-We group them into four main zones:
+Different fishing environments pose unique weather challenges.
+We categorize them into four primary zones:

 2.1 Tropical & Subtropical